LightTable/LightTable/doc/for-committers.md

          - [ ] Update deploy/core/package.json, deploy/core/version.json and project.clj to 0.X.X
          - [ ] Make sure electron version is up to date in version.json
          - [ ] Make sure plugin versions in script/build.sh are latest versions
-      - [ ] Add changelog for release to CHANGELOG.md
+      - [ ] Add changelog with notes for release (i.e release notes) to CHANGELOG.md
       - [ ] Each core developer should QA at least one OS using the [QA checklist](https://github.com/LightTable/LightTable/wiki/QA-Checklist)
       - [ ] When QA passes freeze master
       - [ ] Add changelog to [GH release draft](https://github.com/LightTable/LightTable/releases/new)